Capsized cattle ship: Mum of missing Kiwi wants answers

 Harris was working as the herd manager of the almost 6000 cattle on board the ship.

-His mother, Karen Adrian, said the family had not given up hope of finding him alive, but time was ticking and she wanted the government to help with the search and rescue efforts.
+Despite that, his mother Karen Adrian said the family had not given up hope of finding him alive, but time was ticking and she wanted the government to help with the search and rescue efforts.

 She said it was her son's maiden voyage and she just wants him found and brought home.